DrBoz1/Inspire9Hub/README.md

 - A [Supabase](https://supabase.com) project with the schema applied
 - A [Stripe](https://stripe.com) account with a webhook endpoint registered
 - A [Resend](https://resend.com) account for transactional email
-- An [Anthropic](https://anthropic.com) API key for the AI assistant

 ### Installation